Which Tea has the Most Caffeine? – An Easy In-Depth Guide 2023

 That’s why black tea has the most caffeine because its steeping period is longer than other types of tea.

-The tea that goes through a shorter steeping period has less caffeine than green tea and white tea.
+The tea that goes through a shorter steeping period has less caffeine, like green tea and white tea.

 6) Temperature of Water